ubuntu-flutter-community/yaru_tutorial/README.md

 3) Create a master detail app
 4) use yaru_icons

-### yaru_widgets.dart
+### Client side decorations with yaru.dart

 As you may have observed the app is living inside a GTK window.

 ![](https://raw.githubusercontent.com/ubuntu-flutter-community/yaru_tutorial/master/gtkwindow.png)

 This is totally fine as it is because it works.
-However we aim to have the best look as possible, so we will need to use another yaru library: [`yaru_widgets.dart`](https://github.com/ubuntu/yaru_widgets.dart)
+However we aim to have the best look as possible, so we will need to use another YaruWindowTitleBar.

-- Fire up the VsCode command palette again with CTRL+SHIFT+P
-- and type `Dart: Add Dependency` as before.
-- Now search for `yaru_widgets` and hit enter when selected.

 - In your main.dart file write `YaruWindowTitleBar` before you call `runApp`.
   - (1) write `YaruWindowTitleBar`